uttgeorge/hyperparameter-project/README.md

 ***Case 4***

-Sometimes, we have to minimize the run time by sacraficing error, so it is important to find a best run time that both minimize the error and have resonable run time.
+Sometimes, we have to minimize the run time by sacraficing accuracy, so it is important to find a best run time that both minimize the error and have relatively short run time.
-Find the average and best performance of each runtime for a chosen dataset.
+This case return the average and best performance of each runtime for a chosen dataset.
 ```mysql
 DROP PROCEDURE best_time;
 DELIMITER //